CBS 4 Chief Meteorologist

-This is not so true for me.
+This is not true for me.
 My first passion was for journalism and politics.

 I cut my teeth as an intern for Arkansas’s Second Congressional District long before I was tracking severe weather in that state.

-Born in Grand Rapids, Michigan, I lived through the winter of ’78 by digging a tunnel out of my house.
+Born in Grand Rapids, Michigan, I lived through the winter of ’78 and dug a tunnel out of my house through a record snowfall.
 Now that is a taste of winter!

-I then moved to Arkansas in the early 80’s where I graduated from high school, received my degree in broadcast journalism at Southern Illinois University, studied with the BBC in Britain, and interned with CNN in Washington D.C.
+I then moved to Arkansas in the early 80’s where I graduated from high school, received my degree in broadcast journalism at Southern Illinois University, studied with the BBC in Britain, and interned with a major cable news network in Washington D.C.
 I then returned to Arkansas for that first job.